 Vector Norms: A Quick Guide

+A vector norm is a function that measures the size or magnitude of a vector by quantifying its length from the origin.
 Vector norms are an important concept to machine learning.
-This guide breaks down the idea behind the L¹, L², L∞, and the Lᵖ norms.
+This guide breaks down the idea behind the L¹, L², L∞ and Lᵖ norms.

 Written by Parul Pandey